On the rigidity of Ricci shrinkers: Growth of eigentensors on perturbed Ricci shrinkers

-In practice, one can apply Proposition \ref{prop:ap1} on a small perturbation of a Ricci shrinker.
-More precisely, let $(M^n, \bar g, f )$ be a complete Ricci shrinker with normalization \eqref{E101} and $h$ a smooth tensor supported on $\{L \le \bar b \le 2L\}$.
-Suppose
+\begin{rem} As an application, Proposition \ref{prop:ap1} can be applied to a small perturbation of a Ricci shrinker with uniformly bounded Ricci curvature.
+Specifically, let $(M^n, \bar g, \bar f )$ be a Ricci shrinker with normalization \eqref{E101} and bounded Ricci curvature.